stevekerrick/GraphqlToTsql/docs/documentation.md

 # How to Use GraphqlToTsql

-`GraphqlToTsql` is a component that translates a GraphQL query into a comprehensive TSQL query, and (optionally) sends it to a SQL Server or AzureSQL database.
+`GraphqlToTsql` is a component that translates a GraphQL query into a comprehensive T-SQL query, and (optionally) sends it to a SQL Server or AzureSQL database.

 ## Setup